 With many more months of hard work, I had my first website built and started to participate in trunk shows, fashion and other designer events as well as continuing my classes in jewelry design and crafting.
 Today Bella Bohemian is a symbol of playful elegance, free spirit and most importantly, environmentally responsible artisanship and fairness.

 After 15 years of living in NYC, I met my future husband Detlev and moved to California, a story for another day.
-As I began to work with him as a team, the company grew from a small jewelry store to a diversity collection of products.
-This new chapter in my life brings my husband and I a genuine fulfillment as we enjoy each other's company as much as we enjoy collaborating on building this business out of those inner energies that give us delight.
+As I began to work with him as a team, the company grew from a small jewelry store to a diverse collection of products.
+This new chapter in my life brings my husband and I genuine fulfillment as we enjoy each other's company as much as we enjoy collaborating on building this business out of those inner energies that give us delight.

 Welcome to Bella Bohemian ~

 PS: Come visit me on my personal blog.